junqing-zhang/junqing-zhang.github.io/_posts/2020-01-11-blog-post-keygen_liv_pub.md

   - Key Generation
   - Publication
 ---

-University of Liverpool has been one of the leading institutions in the world in the area of key generation from wireless channels.
-We have carried out systematic research to investigate different aspects of this exciting technique.
-Our research covers all aspects, ranging from theoretical modelling, simulation, and experimental validations.
+University of Liverpool has been one of the leading institutions worldwide in the area of _key generation from wireless channels_.
+We have carried out systematic research to investigate different aspects of this exciting technique, ranging from theoretical modelling, simulation, and experimental validations.
+This page summarizes our key generation publication.

-This page summarizes our publication in the area of key generation.
+Please find a [Poster]({{ site.url }}/files/pdf/PosterKeyGenLiv.pdf){:target="_blank"} that summarizes our work.

 {% include toc %}